Actress Nichelle Nichols, 'Star Trek's' trail-blazing Uhura, dies at 89 | Entertainment

 She said King told her: "This is a God-given opportunity to change the face of television, change the way we think.
 We are no longer second-class, third-class citizens.
 He (Roddenberry) had to do it in the 23rd century but it's the 20th century that's watching.'"
 She rescinded her resignation.
 Like other "Star Trek" cast members, she had a hard time finding work due to typecasting after the original series ended.
 It was during this time when she played a foul-mouthed madam in the film "Truck Turner" (1974) starring Isaac Hayes.
 She was a recurring character on the television show "Heroes" in 2007.

-Grace Nichols was born on Dec.
+She was born on Dec.
 28, 1932 in Robbins, Illinois, trained as a singer and dancer and toured with jazz greats Duke Ellington and Lionel Hampton before her acting career took off.
 Nichols, who was married twice and had one child, suffered a mild stroke in June 2015.
-(Reporting and writing by Will Dunham; Additional reporting by Rami Ayyub; Editing by Bill Trott and Diane Craft)
+(Reporting and writing by Will Dunham; Additional reporting by Rami Ayyub and Timothy Gardner; Editing by Bill Trott, Diane Craft and Christopher Cushing)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)